microsoft/WindowsAppSDK/specs/Deployment/DeploymentAPI.md

 the application.
 Instead, the Deployment API should be used to validate that the WinAppSDK is at the correct version and that all required packages are present.

-The Deployment API addresses the following two developer scenarios:
+The Deployment API addresses the following three developer scenarios:

 1. Does this system have the min version of the WinAppSDK main and singleton packages required by my app?
 2. How do I install the WinAppSDK main and singleton packages, if they are not already present on the system?
+3. How do I repair the already installed WinAppSDK main and singleton pacakges, if needed ?

 The API addresses #1 by a simple query of the version needed and a check for OS updates.